saravana-kumark/INVESTMENT_VS_PROFIT_ANALYSIS/README.md

 # INVESTMENT_VS_PROFIT_ANALYSIS
-This Excel dashboard presents a comprehensive analysis of project investments and the resulting profits over a specified period.
-It is designed to help stakeholders understand the financial performance of different investments and identify patterns, trends, and areas for improvement
+This Power BI dashboard provides a dynamic and interactive analysis of project investments and the corresponding profits over a specified time period.
+Designed for business stakeholders and decision-makers, the dashboard visualizes key financial metrics to help assess performance, optimize investment strategies, and drive profitability.